ariedamuco/stata-rmaccents/README.md

 Email: arieda.muco@gmail.com

 ## Acknowledgments
-This package was developed with feedback from ChatGPT and was inspired by my Stata users-only colleagues and coauthors.
+This package was developed with feedback from ChatGPT and was inspired by my Stata users-only colleagues and co-authors.

 ## License
 This package is licensed under the MIT License.
 See the `LICENSE` file for more details.